gregsitservices/ip-security/README.txt

 Step 5: Type without quotes "PowerShell.exe -ExecutionPolicy Bypass" - This will set the scripts Policy of PowerShell to run so that it can make the Windows FireWall Rules.

-Step 6: Begin entering the Zones into your Windows FireWall.
+Step 6: Begin entering the Zones into your Windows Firewall.
 Option 1 is for Older Versions of PowerShell.
 If Option 1 does not execute then use Option 2.

  Option 1: Import-Firewall-Blocklist.ps1 -inputfile china.zone.txt